-- 1410 TRANSPORTATION FEES FROM INDIVIDUALS (REGULAR EDUCATION): Transportation paid by patrons for transportation service given to their regular education children. - 1411 TRANSPORTATION FEES FROM INDIVIDUALS (EARLY CHILDHOOD):
+1410 TRANSPORTATION FEES FROM INDIVIDUALS (REGULAR EDUCATION): Transportation paid by patrons for transportation service given to their regular education children.

-Transportation paid by parents for transporting their children receiving instruction through the district's Early Childhood Program. - 1420 TRANSPORTATION FEES FROM OTHER GOVERNMENT SOURCES WITHIN THE STATE - 1421 TRANSPORTATION FEES FROM OTHER SCHOOL DISTRICTS WITHIN THE STATE: Transportation paid by other school districts for transporting regular education students. - 1422 TRANSPORTATION FEES FROM OTHER GOVERNMENT SOURCES EXCLUDING SCHOOL DISTRICTS WITHIN THE STATE - 1423 TRANSPORTATION FEES FROM OTHER SCHOOL DISTRICTS WITHIN THE STATE (SPECIAL EDUCATION): Transportation paid by other school districts for transporting special education students. - 1430 TRANSPORTATION FEES FROM OTHER GOVERNMENT SOURCES OUTSIDE THE STATE: Transportation paid by other government sources outside the state for transporting regular education students. - 1431 TRANSPORTATION FEES FROM OTHER SCHOOL DISTRICTS OUTSIDE THE STATE: Transportation paid by other school districts outside the state for transporting regular education students. - 1440 TRANSPORTATION FEES FROM OTHER PRIVATE SOURCES (OTHER THAN INDIVIDUALS): Transportation paid by other private sources for transporting regular education students.
+- 1411 TRANSPORTATION FEES FROM INDIVIDUALS (EARLY CHILDHOOD): Transportation paid by parents for transporting their children receiving instruction through the district's Early Childhood Program. - 1420 TRANSPORTATION FEES FROM OTHER GOVERNMENT SOURCES WITHIN THE STATE - 1421 TRANSPORTATION FEES FROM OTHER SCHOOL DISTRICTS WITHIN THE STATE: Transportation paid by other school districts for transporting regular education students. - 1423 TRANSPORTATION FEES FROM OTHER SCHOOL DISTRICTS WITHIN THE STATE (SPECIAL EDUCATION): Transportation paid by other school districts for transporting special education students. - 1431 TRANSPORTATION FEES FROM OTHER SCHOOL DISTRICTS OUTSIDE THE STATE: Transportation paid by other school districts outside the state for transporting regular education students. - 1440 TRANSPORTATION FEES FROM OTHER PRIVATE SOURCES (OTHER THAN INDIVIDUALS): Transportation paid by other private sources for transporting regular education students.